AKercha1/review-rules/aicore/task.md

-Do Core Review for the Pull Request changes.
+Do Code Review for the Pull Request changes.
+In case if no critical issues (including Architecture & Security then please approve)